Khushali-J/Intro/README.md

 # Intro
-Welcome to My GitHub Profile!
+##Welcome to My GitHub Profile!
+About Me